 It was software engineering which helped AI sort out its coding problems to get the bits that could work, actually working, which eventually led to the first ‘winter’ of AI (1972-80), when much of the AI funding was cut, as a lot of what AI said it was going to do was already being done by computer science at a fraction of the cost.
 Well along with that 1969 paper Minsky wrote to prove how Perceptron the first neural net didn’t really work.

-In my talk, I will explain in the most accessible ways possible exactly how AI works – symbolic and statistical AI – and the reasons as to why researchers still believe that old, old story of the ghost in the machine quietly learning and becoming a sentient intelligent being through a unified theory of learning.
+In my talk, I explained in the most accessible ways possible exactly how AI works – symbolic and statistical AI – and the reasons as to why researchers still believe that old, old story of the ghost in the machine quietly learning and becoming a sentient intelligent being through a unified theory of learning.
 AI, whilst swathed in myth and hyperbole, is actually a very human endeavour indeed, driven, as it is, by fiction, fashion and finance.